Jbrunn/twitter-sample-mongo/README.md

 	                            or
 	You can type the *mvn clean install* to do both.

+	as long as that doesn't produce any errors, you should now have a jar.
+Now you can run it with java -jar target/twitter-sample-mongo-0.1-jar-with-dependencies.jar

 ### Check the DB

 #### To start the mongo shell